Project Management

 Technical Committee

 The Index Technical Committee provides advice and insight to guide the development of a robust Tobacco Transformation Index methodology in the areas of metrics and assessment criteria, determination of weightings at the individual indicator, sub-category, and category levels, and technical consistency with stated goals.
-The Technical Committee collaborates with the Index team and works in concert with the Advisory Panel in advancing the Index program through its release cycles.

 Research Partner – Euromonitor International